 The racial and ethnic composition of Alameda County's older adults is also evolving to reflect increasing diversity.
-Currently, 41% of the elderly population are White, 33% are Asian, 13% are Hispanic, 10% are Black, 1% are Native Hawaiian and Pacific Islander, and less than 1% are American Indian and Alaska Native.
+Currently, 41% of the elderly population are White, 33% are Asian, 13% are Hispanic, 10% are Black, 1% are Native Hawaiian and Pacific Islander, and less than 1% are American Indian and Alaska Native.4 By 2060, Asians are expected to surpass White as the predominant demographic group (35% and 28%, respectively.
+The Hispanic population will see the most significant increase by 2060, a projected 22% increase.

-&lt;sup>4 California Department of Finance.
+4 California Department of Finance.
 Report P-2B, 2020-2060. https://dof.ca.gov/forecasting/demographics/projections/